 If you have a rental car that you want to take to Capri with you, this is the only port with ferries capable of carrying vehicles.
 However, non-resident cars are only allowed in Capri between November and Easter – you can't bring a car to the island at other times of the year.

 All ferries arrive at the same port in Capri.
 From here, you can take the funicular into town, which runs every few minutes.
 There's also a shuttle bus that goes up the hill.

 What to Expect on the Ferry

 - Ferries might be delayed or canceled if the seas are rough.
+This is more likely for high-speed ferries.
 If stormy weather is approaching, go back to the ticket office and ask for an update on your ferry departure.

 - If you are traveling during June through August, purchase your tickets in advance.
 You can do so online or just by visiting the ticket office in person a day or a few hours before the time you're planning to take the ferry.
 During the summer, weekend tickets sell out fast.